rajeshdavidbabu/shadcn-ui-lib-starter/README.md

 ### Wanna see how this library works ?

 Run the example project and play around

+The example project has the published npm package linked so you do not really have to do a local npm link.

 ```
 cd examples/vite-tailwind-app